PredicateLabs/predicate-operator/README.md

 - Aggregator is running on ```holesky.task.aethos.network:50051```

 ## Prerequisites
 * **Expose 9010 port:** Your operator will expose this port to enable inbound tasks.
+* **Expose 9090 port:** Your operator will expose this port to enable metrics collection.
 * **Registered with Eigenlayer on Holesky** Account registered with Eigenlayer as an operator (see [here](https://docs.eigenlayer.xyz/eigenlayer/operator-guides/operator-installation)).
 * **Holesky node (full/archive):** You can point to your local instance or to an RPC provider.
 * **Enabled operator:** Aethos testnet is permissioned.
 Your operator address must be on the allowlist on our Service Manger.
 Please reach out to us if this has not already been complete.